Buhari202/Buhari202/README.md

-- 👋 Hi, I’m @Buhari202
+- 👋 Hi, I’m @Buhari
-- 👀 I’m interested in machine learning, fullstack and cloud computing
+-  👀 I am an ethusiast of machine learning, bankend and data science.
-- 🌱 I’m currently learning web development
+-  🌱 I’m currently taking a cource on Machine learning.
+-     I have in-depth familiarity with data science libraries like pandas, matplot libs,...
+-     I have worked on real-life projects
-- 💞️ I’m looking to collaborate on machine learning projects, web development projects
+- 💞️ I’m looking to collaborate on machine learning projects, backend and data science
 - 📫 How to reach me: g-mail:abubakarbuhari017@gmail.com.
-Tel:08162841744
+Tel:08162841744 linkedln:

 <!---